ChristofSchwarz/db_ext_guidedtour/README.md

  * Go to the properties section "Tooltips Texts & Colors" and in the dropdown "More attributes in dimension" choose the dimension you just added.

 Those tooltip attributes will overrule the default settings in the "Tooltips Texts & Colors" if provided.

-## Special Modes of Guided Tour Extension

-The **Auto-launch once** will open a tour (in Analysis mode) once per user (actually, per browser, because it remembers that the tour started in the local browser storage).
-The extension compares the last tour visit of the user with a cutoff date set by the application.
-If that date at a later point of time is newer than the last visit, the tour will restart again.
-That way you can present "What's new" easily.

-The **Mouse-over mode** adds a switch icon into the tour button, when it is turned on, the respective tooltip shows when the user moves the mouse over the object that the tooltip belongs to.
-The mouseover events can be disabled (unregistered) by turning the same switch off again.

-## CSS Selectors to position the tooltip

-In addition to the Qlik Sense object ids, you can also use **any css selector** (#id, .class, tag-selectors, ...) to point to an element in the DOM of the Sense
-Client page.
-You may want to use the browser's development tools (F12) for that and you should have experience with css selectors.

 ## Support of Multi-language